davi-sala/beautiful-jekyll/index.md

 ---
-layout: page
+layout: minimal
+title: Davi Sala
-title: About me
+subtitle: About me
 ---

-My name is Davi Sala.
-I have the following qualities:

 - I'm in love with machine learning, data science, games and robots
 - I rock a great mustache